allison-group/indigo-bondorder/README.md

 # indigo-bondorder

-Bondorder and formal charge determination for molecules
+Bondorder and formal charge determination for molecules.

-# Requirements
+## Requirements
 Python >= 3.4

+Java Runtime Environment
+### Python packages
 Numpy

 Scipy

 NetworkX

 bitarray

 OpenBabel (with python bindings)

-# Installation
+## Installation
 Its probably best to ensure that Numpy, Scipy and to a lesser extent, openbabel are already installed.

 Run:

 python3 setup.py install